The Morality of Vaccines

 By: Michael G Sherman, MD, PhD

-With the advent of the coronavirus pandemic, there is an expedited process in place to develop an effective vaccine to protect the public.
-Operation: Warp Speed has been implemented with the hopes of generating a vaccine in months instead of the typical timeframe of years.
-Multiple pharmaceutical companies have stepped up to the task to be the first to develop the new vaccine.
-In this process, as with many large undertakings, moral issues arise.
-In the case of vaccine production, five of the many companies, but not all, are choosing to use cells derived from elective abortions that were performed as long ago as 1961.
-Two of these five vaccines have entered human trials.
-These include CanSino Biologics, Inc., and University of Oxford/AstraZeneca.
-The Pfizer’s Coronavirus vaccine, which was recently touted as being 90% effective, was not created with fetal cells from aborted babies.
+With the advent of the coronavirus pandemic, an expedited process was set up to develop an effective vaccine to protect the public.
+Operation: Warp Speed was implemented with the goal of rolling out vaccines within months instead of the typical timeframe of years.
+Multiple pharmaceutical companies stepped up to this heroic task.
+In this process, as with many large undertakings, moral issues have arisen.
+Many companies, but not all, are choosing to use cells derived from elective abortions that were performed as long ago as 1961.

-Cells derived from elective abortions have been used since the 1960s to manufacture vaccines, including current vaccines against rubella, chickenpox, hepatitis A and shingles.
+Cells derived from elective abortions have been used since the 1960s to manufacture vaccines, including current vaccines against rubella, chickenpox, hepatitis A and the older shingles shot (the new Shingrix does not use the fetal cell lines).
 They have also been used to make approved drugs against diseases including hemophilia, rheumatoid arthritis, and cystic fibrosis.
 The cell lines were from tissues taken from an aborted baby and made technically “immortal” because technicians can sustain them in a laboratory indefinitely under the proper conditions.
 The cells have certain properties that permit reliably fast and reproducible manufacturing of the medicine or vaccine.
 This means that the researchers who developed these relatively new vaccines bear no direct responsibility whatsoever for the original abortions carried out half a world away and half a century ago.
 This is a contrast to some current-day researchers who experiment on the remains of preborn children.
 They cooperate so closely with abortion mills in order to receive the tissue they need that they are frequently in the abortuary at the time the abortions are being performed so they can package and preserve the organs immediately.

 There are generally three degrees of cooperation regarding the manufacture, sale and use of vaccines originating with aborted babies.
 1.)
 Those who procure tissues from aborted babies to produce a vaccine from it are guilty of formally cooperating in abortion by approving of and taking advantage of the very act of abortion itself.
 2.)
 Somewhat removed from this direct cooperation in abortion are those who market, advertise, and distribute the resulting vaccines.
 3.)
 The doctors and patients who use these vaccines, even though they know about their origin, are permitted to use the vaccines when no alternative is available, in order to avoid “significant risks to their health” and “indirectly the [health of the] population as a whole”.
 However, this causes the “moral coercion of the conscience of parents, who are forced to choose to act against their conscience or otherwise to put the health of their children and of the population as a whole at risk.
 This is an unjust choice, which must be eliminated as soon as possible [Moral Reflections, Summary].
 The Document also points out that we have a moral duty to do more than just passively resist evil; we must actively fight it.
 We are obliged to oppose, by all means, the vaccines which do not yet have morally acceptable alternatives, creating pressure so that alternative vaccines are prepared.